-Remarkably, a rapidly growing body of convergent multimodal evidence suggests that the unimodal-transmodal hierarchy represents an "archetypal axis" that delineates principal dimensions of several axes of functional, structural, cellular and molecular variation across the cortex ^{1,45}.
-This work has found that, relative to unimodal cortex, regions closer to the transmodal (and especially heteromodal) apex of the axis are characterized by lower neuron density 46, a predominance of infragranular (feedback) efferent connections 10, lower laminar differentiation 47, lower intracortical myelination ^{7,48,49}, and greater aerobic glycolysis 50, increased excitability and greater density of large and dendritically complex pyramidal cells 46,51-53, greater cortical thickness ^{3,54,55}, and lower structure-function coupling 56-58.
-This macroscale unimodal to transmodal hierarchy based on neuroanatomical considerations is also recapitulated by the principal axis of variation in intrinsic cortical functional connectivity from functional MRI ^{8,45}.
-In addition, functional connectivity research has found that cortical signals propagate in a sensoryfugal fashion from specialized and modular sensory processing in unimodal cortex, to distributed and integrative processing in transmodal cortices ^{56,59}.
-The convergence of these characteristics is thought to confer the unique functional properties of transmodal cortex which afford complex human behaviour and cognition, as detailed in the following sections.
+Remarkably, a rapidly growing body of convergent multimodal evidence suggests that the unimodal-transmodal hierarchy represents an 'archetypal axis' that delineates principal dimensions of several axes of functional, structural, cellular and molecular variation across the cortex (Fig. 1).^{1,43} This work has found that, relative to unimodal cortex, regions closer to the transmodal (and especially heteromodal) apex of the axis are characterized by lower neuron density,44 a predominance of infragranular (feedback) efferent connections,10 lower laminar differentiation,45 lower intracortical myelination^{7,46,47} and greater aerobic glycolysis,48 increased excitability and greater density of large and dendritically complex pyramidal cells,^{44,49-51} greater cortical thickness^{3,52,53} and lower structure-function coupling.54-56 This macroscale unimodal to transmodal hierarchy based on neuroanatomical considerations is also recapitulated by the principal axis of variation in intrinsic cortical functional connectivity from functional MRI.8,43 In addition, functional connectivity research has found that cortical signals propagate in a sensory-fugal fashion from specialized and modular sensory processing in unimodal cortex, to distributed and integrative processing in transmodal cortices.^{54,57} The convergence of these characteristics is thought to confer the unique functional properties of transmodal cortex, which afford complex human behaviour and cognition, as detailed in the following sections

-B. Transmodal association cortices orchestrate higher cognitive function
+Transmodal association cortices orchestrate higher cognitive function

-Transmodal association cortices represent the point of convergence for diverse modality-specific inputs ^{2,60,61}.
-This anatomical insight is reflected at the functional level.
-At the lower, sensorimotor end of the hierarchy, localized electrical stimulation induces modality-specific sensations - whereas the elicited experiences become richer and multimodal upon stimulation of transmodal associations cortices 62.
-(The human transmodal cortex as neuroanatomically defined in early work is divided into the cytoarchitectonically and connectionally distinct heteromodal, limbic, and paralimbic transmodal cortices 2.
-In the present context we focus primarily on heteromodal transmodal cortex, which represents the integrative apex of transmodal cortex itself.)
+Transmodal association cortices represent the point of convergence for diverse modality-specific inputs.^{2,58,59} This anatomical insight is reflected at the functional level.
+At the lower, sensorimotor end of the hierarchy, localized electrical stimulation induces modality-specific sensations-whereas the elicited experiences become richer and multimodal upon stimulation of transmodal associations cortices.60 (The human transmodal cortex as neuroanatomically defined in early work is divided into the cytoarchitectonically and connectionally distinct heteromodal, limbic and paralimbic transmodal cortices.2 In the present context we focus primarily on heteromodal transmodal cortex, which represents the integrative apex of transmodal cortex itself.)

-Across a variety of task paradigms, fMRI has revealed that primary cortices exhibit preferential involvement with modality-specific tasks and processing, such as motor control and visual/auditory/somatosensory stimulation ^{8,63,64}.
-In contrast, transmodal (and in particular, heteromodal) association cortices show relatively greater engagement during complex cognition.
-Even at rest, canonical 'intrinsic networks' are consistently observed across participants, which closely resemble activation patterns observed with task-based analyses ^{65,66}.
-This work has revealed that the transmodal cortex can be subdivided into at least two distinct intrinsic networks, typically referred to as the 'frontoparietal control network' and the 'default mode network'.
-The frontoparietal control network mainly comprises lateral prefrontal and parietal cortices, and is recruited during engagement with cognitively demanding tasks, irrespective of modality ^{13,67}.
-The default mode network's key components include the posterior cingulate and precuneus, medial prefrontal cortex, and (bilateral) inferior parietal cortices 68, Although also capable of supporting externally-directed cognition in tasks which require or are facilitated by past knowledge 69-72, the DMN is especially involved in abstract cognitive operations that rely upon perceptually-decoupled mnemonic information and transcend the here-and-now ^{12,73,74}.
+Across a variety of task paradigms, functional MRI (fMRI) has revealed that primary cortices exhibit preferential involvement with modality-specific tasks and processing, such as motor control and visual/auditory/somatosensory stimulation.^{8,61,62} In contrast, transmodal (and in particular, heteromodal) association cortices show relatively greater engagement during complex cognition.
+Even at rest, canonical 'intrinsic networks' are consistently observed across participants, which closely resemble activation patterns observed with task-based analyses.63,64 This work has revealed that the transmodal cortex can be subdivided into at least two distinct intrinsic networks, typically referred to as the 'frontoparietal control network' and the 'default mode network' (DMN).
+The frontoparietal control network mainly comprises lateral prefrontal and parietal cortices, and is recruited during engagement with cognitively demanding tasks, irrespective of modality.^{13,65} The DMN's key components include the posterior cingulate and precuneus, medial prefrontal cortex and (bilateral) inferior parietal cortices.66 Although also capable of supporting externally-directed cognition in tasks that require or are facilitated by past knowledge,67-70 the DMN is especially involved in abstract cognitive operations that rely upon perceptually decoupled mnemonic information and transcend the here-and-now.^{12,71,72}

-Taken together, data-driven functional investigations, as well as causal evidence from brain lesions and stimulation, converge on the conclusion that cognitive subspecialization is present within the brain, and that transmodal cortex is particularly involved in domain-general and complex forms of cognition that are most characteristic of humans.
+Taken together, data-driven functional investigations, as well as causal evidence from brain lesions and stimulation, converge on the conclusion that cognitive sub-specialization is present within the brain and that transmodal cortex is particularly involved in domain-general and complex forms of cognition that are most characteristic of humans.

-C. Flexibility as key feature of transmodal association cortex
+Flexibility as key feature of transmodal association cortex